Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Velociraptor.md

   - Velociraptor
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Velociraptor.md|Velociraptor]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-96*
+96, Volo's Guide to Monsters p.
+140*

 This feathered dinosaur is about the size of a large turkey.
 It is an aggressive predator and often hunts in packs to bring down larger prey.